-Daejan Holdings Limited (formerly Daejan Holdings PLC) is a company domiciled in the United Kingdom.
-The consolidated financial statements of the Company for the year ended 31 March 2021 comprise the Company and its subsidiaries (together referred to as "the Group").
+Daejan Holdings Limited is a company domiciled in the United Kingdom.
+The consolidated financial statements of the Company for the year ended 31 March 2022 comprise the Company and its subsidiaries (together referred to as "the Group").

-The consolidated financial statements were authorised for issuance on 1 September 2021.
+The consolidated financial statements were authorised for issuance on 13 September 2022.